AP® U.S. History Exam Format

 What Is the Exam Format for AP U.S. History?

-The AP U.S. History exam is 3 hours and 15 minutes long and is administered in paper-and-pencil and digital formats.
+The AP U.S. History exam is 3 hours and 15 minutes long and is administered in digital format.
 The test evaluates your historical reasoning skills and understanding of the course objectives.
-The APUSH exam consists of two sections: multiple-choice (MCQ) and free-response questions (FRQ).
+The AP U.S. History exam format consists of two sections: multiple-choice (MCQ) and free-response questions (FRQ).
 Check out the table below to get a detailed understanding of the APUSH exam structure:

 Section I Part A 55 MCQs 55 minutes 40%